-The idea of tapas small plates dates back to earlier than the 19th century, when European roads were in poor condition.
+The idea of tapas small plates dates back to earlier before the 19th century when European roads were in poor condition.

 During this era, travelling from place to place was a very slow process, and people found it exhausting.